chedinhtrung/barnes-hut/README.md

 ## Building and running the simulation

-//TODO for Zed: define concretely
+//TODO for Zed: define concretelyy

 **Requirements**
 - gcc/g++ build tool